RogerHuba/roger_python_guide/class_42/facilitator.md

 - Where do baby cats learn to swim?
 The kitty pool.
 - What do you call your grandma’s number on speed dial?
 Instagram

-## Warmup

-- Create a function that takes a linked_list and an action

 ## Whiteboards

 - Whiteboards are in progress now.
 Give pass / fail statistics.

+## Warmup

+- Given a LL, sum the values in the LL

 ## Lecture